Ioannis Zisis, Ph.D.

 Structural and Environmental Wind Engineering

-Dr. Zisis has over 30 publications in international journals and conference proceedings and he is a member of the Structural Wind Engineering Committee (SWEC) and Environmental Wind Engineering Committee (EWEC) of the Technical Council on Wind Engineering and the American Society of Civil Engineers (TCWE-ASCE).
+Dr. Zisis serves in the ASCE 7-22 Wind Load Subcommittee and the ASCE 49 Standard Committee (SEI Wind Tunnel Testing Standards).
+He is also a member of the Structural Wind Engineering Committee (SWEC) and Environmental Wind Engineering Committee (EWEC) of the Technical Council on Wind Engineering and the American Society of Civil Engineers (TCWE-ASCE).

 Dr. Zisis obtained his M.A.Sc. and Ph.D. in Building Engineering from Concordia University (Canada).
 He also holds a Dipl.-Ing in Civil Engineering from Aristotle University of Thessaloniki (Greece).